jhudsl/Intro_to_OTTR/docs/02-platform-specific-set-up.md

 ### Leanpub quizzes

 Leanpub is specific about how quizzes should be formatted and it won't create a preview if any question or quiz doesn't follow these rules.
-Our GitHub action for checking quizzes (In file, `.github/workflows/check-quizzes.yml`) will print out a list of errors for you which you can retrieve from a pull request comment that is automatically printed.
+Our [GitHub action for checking quizzes](#setting-up-leanpub-related-github-actions) (In file, `.github/workflows/pull-request.yml` underneath `check-quizzes` section) will print out a list of errors for you which you can retrieve from a pull request comment that is automatically printed.
 This check is only run when changes are made to the `quizzes/`.
 At this time, two types of questions are supported.
 (Short answers are not yet supported by our checks but will be added in the future).

 ##### Standard multiple choice: